ibliskavka/bliskavka-com/source/_posts/chat-gpt-reading-list.md

 I am going to read a few more books on the topic.
 Blogs and the internet may have more current content, but I like the curated feel of a book.

 In the meantime, I'm making lists for potential Proof of Concepts.
-This technology really is amazing.
+This technology is amazing.